k-Spectra of weakly-c-Balanced Words: Cardinalities of -Spectra of Weakly- -Balanced Words

-In general, for any word containing only $\ta$'s or only $\tb$'s, there will be exactly one scattered factor of each length, while for words containing both $\ta$'s and $\tb$'s, the smallest $k$-spectra are realised for words of the form $w= \ta^n\tb$ (up to renaming and reversal), for which $\ScatFact_k(w) = \{\ta^k, \ta^{k-1}\tb\}$ for each $k \in [|w|]$.
+In general, for any word containing only $\ta$s or only $\tb$s, there will be exactly one scattered factor of each length, while for words containing both $\ta$'s and $\tb$'s, the smallest $k$-spectra are realised for words of the form $w= \ta^n\tb$ (up to renaming and reversal), for which $\ScatFact_k(w) = \{\ta^k, \ta^{k-1}\tb\}$ for each $k \in [|w|]$.
 On the other hand, as Proposition~\ref{lemfull} shows, the maximal $k$-spectra are those containing all words of length $k$ -- and hence have size $2^k$, achieved by e.g. $ w= (\ta\tb)^n$ for $n \geq k$.
-Note that when strictly balanced words are considered, the same maximum applies, since $(\ta\tb)^n$ is strictly balanced, while the minimum does not, since $\ta^n\tb$ is not strictly balanced.
+Note that when weakly-$0$-balanced words are considered, the same maximum applies, since $(\ta\tb)^n$ is weakly-$0$-balanced, while the minimum does not, since $\ta^n\tb$ is not weakly-$0$-balanced.

-It is straightforward to enumerate all possible k-spectra, and describe the words realising them for $k \leq 2$, hence we shall generally consider only $k$-spectra in the sequel for which $k \geq 3$.
+It is straightforward to enumerate all possible $k$-spectra, and describe the words realising them for $k \leq 2$, hence we shall generally consider only $k$-spectra in the sequel for which $k \geq 3$.
 Our first result generalises the previous observation about minimal-size $k$-spectra.